jonretting/geforce-driver-check/README.md

 - If 7zip is not found, GDC will prompt to download x64 msi, then prompt to attended or unattended install
 - Supports the international driver package version when "-i" is envoked
 - Only installs Display Driver, HD Audio, and PshyX
-- Prompts to install after downloading (no prompt, no progress when "-s" is envoked
-- Will install automatically, no interaction needed
+- User interaction required before download/install procedure (unless [-s] or [-y] is envoked)
 - Displays Nvidia installation progress box
-- Runs driver setup with all driver packages when "-A" is envoked enables "-a" aswell
+- Runs driver setup with all driver packages when [-A] is envoked enables [-a] aswell
-- You can check and see if a new version is available with "-C" won't prompt to download and continue
+- You can check and see if a new version is available with [-C] won't prompt to download and continue
 - Extracts new display driver by default to /cygdrive/c/NVIDIA/GDC-"driver-ver#"
 - The -r option will enable Nvidia driver installer to prompt user to reboot if needed (untested)